 This course, taught in English, will focus on Medieval and Early Modern Spanish poetry, prose and drama.
 A series of works that are considered canonical masterpieces will be analyzed within the political, social, religious and historical context of the Iberian Peninsula between the years of 1100 and 1650.
 Selected texts from authors like Juan Ruiz, Quevedo, Góngora, Cervantes and Lope de Vega, among others, will be read in English translation.
-(ATTR: ARTS, MRST)
+Does not count towards Spanish major or minor.
+(ATTR: ARTS, CFJ, GLST, ILST, MRST)